Octant FAQ

 Initially, the transfer of staking rewards from the Golem Foundation to Octant depended on the percentage of the total GLM supply locked by Octant users (opens new window) — the more GLM locked in the Octant contract, the greater the portion of the Foundation’s staking rewards directed to the Octant community.
 However, in Epoch Three, we shifted to a predetermined split (opens new window):

-• 70% of the staking yield contributes to Octant's Total Rewards budget, split evenly between Individual Rewards and Matching Rewards.
+• 70% of the staking yield contributes to Octant's Total Rewards budget, split evenly between Individual Rewards and Matched Rewards.

 • 25% of the staking yield goes to the Golem Foundation, helping cover expenses like validator management, Octant administration, development, marketing, and other initiatives.